cheshyre/eisvogel-physics/README.md

 ## Installation

 1. Install pandoc from <http://pandoc.org/>.
 You also need to install [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Installation#Distributions).
-2. Download the latest version of the Eisvogel template from [the release page](https://github.com/Wandmalfarbe/pandoc-latex-template/releases/latest).
+2. Download the latest version of the eisvogel-physics template from [the release page](https://github.com/cheshyre/eisvogel-physics/releases/latest).
 3. Extract the downloaded ZIP archive and open the folder.
-4. Move the template `eisvogel.tex` to your pandoc templates folder and rename the file to `eisvogel.latex`.
+4. Move the template `eisvogel-physics.tex` to your pandoc templates folder and rename the file to `eisvogel-physics.latex`.
 The location of the templates folder depends on your operating system:
 	- Unix, Linux, macOS: `$XDG_DATA_HOME/pandoc/templates` or `~/.pandoc/templates/`
 	- Windows XP: `C:\Documents And Settings\USERNAME\Application Data\pandoc\templates`
 	- Windows Vista or later: `C:\Users\USERNAME\AppData\Roaming\pandoc\templates`

-	If there are no folders called `templates` or `pandoc` you need to create them and put the template `eisvogel.latex` inside.
+	If there are no folders called `templates` or `pandoc` you need to create them and put the template `eisvogel-physics.latex` inside.

+Alternatively, you can simply include the `eisvogel-physics.tex` file in your working directory and reference the template by the path to the file instead of its name.

 ## Usage